chriskyfung/chriskyfung.github.io/_posts/2019-09-18-Google-Cloud-Essential-Skills-Challenge-Lab.md

 ## Step 1 - Create a VM instance

-To create a Compute Engine instance, the most easy way is through the GCP web console.
+To create a Compute Engine instance, the easiest way is through the GCP web console.
 In the Console, navigate to _Compute Engine_ > _VM instances_.
 When you create a new VN instance,

 - Make sure you give the instance a name, called `apache`, and
 - Select `Allow HTTP traffic` under the Firewall section.